Picovoice/eagle/demo/c/README.md

 This file demo can be run in two modes: with and without a speaker profile.

 If `enroll_audio_path` are pass to the demo, it does an enrollment step to create a speaker profile.
 Then, it does a recognition step to identify the speaker.
-If no `enroll_audio_path` are passed to the demo, it does a recognition step to identify the speaker.
+If no `enroll_audio_path` are passed to the demo, it bypasses the enrollment step and goes directly to the recognition step to identify the speaker.
 The demo prints the result of the recognition step to the console.

 This demo expects a single-channel WAV file with a sampling rate of 16000 and 16-bit linear PCM encoding.